scratchoo/gitea_install/README.md

 # A bash script to intall Gitea on ubuntu 18.04

-*This script is based on https://www.vultr.com/docs/how-to-install-gitea-on-ubuntu-18-04 *
+The instructions in this script are from on https://www.vultr.com/docs/how-to-install-gitea-on-ubuntu-18-04

 we install mariaDB 10.4 thanks to https://computingforgeeks.com/how-to-install-mariadb-10-4-on-ubuntu-18-04-ubuntu-16-04/